 Diesel portable generators are also popular choices because there is no spark plug to worry about, no carburetors to fix or replace and it burns less than half the fuel that gasoline generators use.
 They also tend to outlast gasoline portable generators by a staggering 10-to-1.

-Unfortunately because of the smaller wattages of gas powered portable generators, they are usually insufficient for keeping the household or business running in the event of a power outage.
+Unfortunately, because of the smaller wattages of gas-powered portable generators, they are usually insufficient for keeping the household or business running in the event of a power outage.
 They can do a few things, but if you’re looking for something to keep the whole house running, you will need a portable generator with much more overall wattage and power.
-Carbon monoxide is a hazard of gas powered portable generators as well, so ensure that you are running them exactly as they are suppose to be run and don’t take unnecessary chances.
+Carbon monoxide is a hazard of gas-powered portable generators as well.
+So, ensure that you are running them exactly as they are supposed to be run and don’t take unnecessary chances.

 Propane – This is the cleanest burning of the portable generator types.
 Propane has less risk of poisonous gases being an issue but this doesn’t mean that you don’t have to be careful when operating them.
 Portable propane generators are available in all sizes and powers so finding one that will fit your needs and budget is almost guaranteed.